High-frequency intraday trading for battery storages: Introduction

 Literature that exclusively focuses on (automated) trading strategies for the intraday market, while capturing its full complexity, is scarce.
 Some recent work presents approaches for single-, or multi-market trading strategies for storage. \citet{jp15} study short-term trading for a battery storage on real-time markets as a Markov Decision Process. \citet{brauer_2019}, and more recently, \citet{seifert24}, present a European multi-market trading strategy for battery systems across three markets, trading at discrete time intervals and connecting the sequential reserve, day-ahead and intraday market decision stages.
 With a 4-hour time resolution, their ability to react to short-term changes in prices is very limited.
 Furthermore, the resulting smoothing of price spikes significantly reduces the profits a battery could extract from intraday markets.
+While co-optimizing storage assets across multiple markets (e.g., day-ahead, reserve, and intraday) is highly relevant in practice, integrating the continuous intraday market into multi-market frameworks currently requires heavy simplifications, such as artificially discretizing time into fixed decision stages.
+These simplifications severely distort the true profit potential of high-frequency trading.
+We focus exclusively on capturing the full complexity of the continuous intraday market because its rapidly growing volumes and high-frequency dynamics demand specialized, highly reactive algorithms.
+By isolating this market, we provide a highly accurate, fast-executing benchmark standalone model.
+We view understanding and accurately modeling this specific market as a critical foundational step before such algorithms can be expanded into broader multi-market environments without sacrificing intraday realism.
+Furthermore, sophisticated operation within the continuous intraday market is becoming increasingly critical for battery storage systems, as Europe's ancillary markets face saturation from the surging volume of installed battery capacity.

 The myopic rolling intrinsic (RI) trading strategy is nearly optimal for gas storage operation \citep{lohndorf2021gas}.
 The strategy naturally translates to other storage types, like batteries.
 Consequently, the RI is frequently used as a benchmark for more sophisticated strategies \citep[e.g.,][]{bertrand_2020, boukas_2021}.